SeqWare/public-workflows/vcf-uploader/README.md

 ## Overview

-This tool is designed to upload one or more VCF/tarball files produced during variant calling.
+This tool is designed to upload one or more VCF/tar.gz/index files produced during variant calling.
+It is designed to be called as a step in a workflow or manually if needed.

 This is a work in progress.
 See https://wiki.oicr.on.ca/display/PANCANCER/VCF+Upload+SOP for more information.